+Who dares stand before the Magic Mirror?
 Mirror was the digital puppet that started it all.
 Introduced in 2004 at the Carnival of Souls yard haunt, the Magic Mirror was a huge hit with the kids, causing our visitors to more than double the following year through word of mouth.
 (And we've been growing steadily every year since.)
+We cannot offer support for this program.
+If you need support, please use one of our current puppets instead.
+They're cheap. |

+Free Mirror is offered free for home haunters on a budget!
 Be warned, however!
 This software has no GUI to it; it uses text files to set its behavior.
 If you are not very proficient with computers, you may have difficulty using it; in that case we recommend one of our other paid products which have much easier setup.
+(It's also pretty old - well over a decade.
+It may or may not work on modern operating systems.)
+Download |

 You may use this digital puppet freely for your own haunts, with the following conditions: